$IncomeTaxByState.com

 What is the difference between a marginal and effective tax rate?

 Your marginal rate is the rate applied to your last dollar of income.
 Your effective rate is total tax paid divided by total income.
-In California, a $100,000 earner has a 9.3% marginal rate but only a 5.8% effective rate, because lower brackets are taxed at lower rates.
+In California a $100,000 single filer has a 9.3% marginal rate but only a ~5.8% effective rate per Cal.
+Rev. & Tax.
+Code § 17041 bracket structure (1%, 2%, 4%, 6%, 8% before the 9.3% bracket at $70,606).
+Same bracket-build mechanic the IRS uses federally per IRS Publication 17 Chapter 1.

 What are the 2026 state income tax changes?